Wolbach, Nebraska

-Wolbach is a village in Greeley county, Nebraska.
+Wolbach is a village in Greeley county, Nebraska, United States.
+(While the community of Wolbach extends south into Howard County, the village limits do not.)
 The population was 283 at the time of the 2010 census.

 History

 Wolbach was established as a town in 1887 when the railroad was extended to that point.
 It was named for S. N. Wolbach, one of the original owners of the town site.